TuringIntern2018/TuringIntern2018.github.io/index.md

 On the other hand, we found that Estimators lack some basic functionalities that a statistician would expect.
 For instance, while metrics such as the precision and recall of the Estimators are automatically computed in the evaluation step, retrieving the coefficients (or weights, as they are called in the machine learning community) of each covariate is not straightforward.
 For categorical covariates, for example, there exists a method that allows the user to get a list of coefficients, but this does not include any indication about the category to which each coefficient corresponds.
 This can be an issue when the model includes covariates with a large number of categories (in the airplane data example in the ‘Logistic regression with TensorFlow’ section, these are the carrier name, origin and destination airports, and flight number).
 Similarly, normalising the data before the training step can be tricky, especially if the design matrix contains a mix of numeric and categorical covariates.
 Moreover, when running on CPUs, regression models than can be fitted in just a few minutes with other machine learning libraries (such as Apache Spark) can take much longer with TensorFlow.
 In addition to that, even though some of the SGD algorithms available in TensorFlow have been specifically developed for datasets with up to a few billion covariates, the time required to run linear and logistic regression with TensorFlow on one or more CPUs quickly explodes for increasing values of p.
 Even with a large number of CPUs on the same machine, it is easy to observe that TensorFlow makes use only a few of them to train Estimators.
-This is because [complete here]
 Using distributed TensorFlow can help, but does not entirely solves the problem.
 Indeed, when splitting the computations between multiple workers, each worker is responsible for loading a different batch of data and asynchronously updating the model parameters, that are stored on a separate parameter server.
 Therefore, when using n workers, the time needed to train a LinearRegressor or LinearClassifier is roughly divided by n.
 Unfortunately the procedure to start a large number of workers is quite cumbersome, and starting more than 10 workers is not very convenient (for details, see the ‘How to parallelise TensorFlow code’ section).

 Finally, it is worthwhile to mention that TensorFlow is in continuous evolution.
 This means that the features that are not available now, may be implemented very soon.
 At the same time, most classes and methods are rapidly

-To conclude, before starting to use TensorFlow, we recommend weighing the pros and cons and consider what are the main [something]: is it speed? ease of use? portability?
-Many factors that should be taken into consideration: programming abilities, computing resources available, desired metrics and output of the analysis, etc. Depending on those, it may or may not be useful to use TensorFlow.
+To conclude, before starting to use TensorFlow, we recommend weighing the pros and cons of using TensorFlow and consider what are the main concerns: speed? ease of use? portability?
+Finally, many other factors should be taken into consideration: programming abilities, computing resources available, desired metrics and output of the analysis, etc. Depending on those, it may or may not be useful to use TensorFlow.